neu-se/CS4530-CS5500-Spring-2021/tutorials/Installing nodeJS/README.md

 6. NodeJS is now installed!

 ## Installation Steps (Linux / Mac)
-- The above steps should also work, but node.js is available as a snap package as well.
+- The above steps should also work, but node.js can be installed using the node version manager (nvm).

-1. Install snap if you haven't already by running `sudo apt update` and then `sudo apt install snapd`.
+1. Run either `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash` or `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash`.
+2. Close and reopen a terminal.
+3. Verify nvm is working by entering `command -v nvm`.
+If your terminal prints out `nvm`, it should be working.
+If you see `vm: command not found` or no feedback, open a new terminal and trying again or restart from step 1.
-2. Install VSCode by running `sudo snap install node --channel=14/stable --classic`.
+4. Install node by typing `nvm install 14`.

 ## Verification